 We previously relied on publicly available case studies, a fantastic collection of which is available at WPO Stats.

-Our Real Customer Insights (RCI) solution has a better answer: predicting the absolute business impact of faster web pages.
+Our Real Customer Insights (RCI) solution - now called Monitoring Insights - has a better answer: predicting the absolute business impact of faster web pages.

 The Performance Impact Prediction feature draws on a customer’s data to estimate the effects of performance improvements.
 It takes all the data about visits to the website and builds a model of the relationship between performance and visitor behavior.
 Enter a new, improved load time, and it will predict changes in conversions, bounce rate and revenue for your entire population or even individual segments (e.g. Android users).

 We’ve been working with quality ready-meal provider COOK, and its agency Redspa, to measure and improve the performance of its website.